rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-sftp-users-in-rhel-centos-ubuntu-debian.md

 - It's important to ensure the chroot user has write access to the specified DocumentRoot.

-- It's important to login and test the SFTP user is working correctly.
+- It's important to log in and test that the SFTP user is working correctly.

 - It's important to ensure that the SFTP user added is added to the SFTP group.

-- These instructions are for adding a single domain (SFTP user), but could potentially be used to manage multiple domains.
+- These instructions are for adding a single domain (SFTP user), but you could potentially use them to manage multiple domains.

-**Important**: The steps in this article do not work with RHEL 7 or CentOS 7.
-As with any proper `chroot` operation, this configuration does not provide write access to the chroot directory.
-Only subdirectories of the `chroot` jail are writable.
-This is due to the way that root permissions are interpreted at the higher level directories that the SFTP user is contained.
+**Important**: The steps in this article do not work with RHEL&reg; 7 or CentOS&reg; 7.
+As with any proper chroot operation, this configuration does not provide write access to the chroot directory.
+Only subdirectories of the chroot jail are writable.
+This is due to the way that root permissions are interpreted at the higher-level directories in which the SFTP user is contained.

-Use the following steps to create secured SSH File Transfer Protocol (SFTP) users that are jailed to their home directories:
+Use the following steps to create secured SFTP users that are jailed to their home directories:

 1. Add the SFTP group that you want to use for SFTP access by running the following command: